-In the Old Testament the sacrifice of calves and goats could never made perfect those who worshipped God.
+In the Old Testament, the sacrifice of calves and goats could never be made perfect those who worshipped God.
 They are just an annual reminder for their sins (10:1-2).

 have come to do your will.”
 He set aside the first to establish the second.
 And by that will, we have been made holy through the sacrifice of the body of Jesus Christ once for all (10:8-10).
 When Jesus had offered for all time one sacrifice for sins, he sat down on the right hand of God.
 Since that time, he waits for his enemies to be made his footstool, because by one sacrifice he has made perfect forever those who are being made holy (10:12-14).

 The Holy Spirit also testifies to us about this.